-The surface air quality network was enhanced by the establishment and operations of the following measurements:
+The establishment and operation of the following measurements enhanced the surface airquality network:

 - Supplemental ozone monitoring stations.
 Ten sites were established and operated by T&B Systems that consisted of EPA-designated equivalent ozone analyzers and meteorological sensors that operated continuously over the CCROPS study period. - Saturation ozone monitoring stations.
 Thirteen sites, also operated by T&B Systems, consisted of portable battery operated samplers with the data recorded on self-contained data loggers.
 Because of their unique design, the instruments could be cost-effectively operated in virtually any location.
-The siting of the saturation ozone network concentrated on locations where ozone was suspected to be high. - CE-CERT equipped two DAQEM measurement sites with analyzers that specifically measured the ozone precursors NO_y, nitric acid, NO2, and peroxyacetyl nitrate (PAN).
+The siting of the saturation ozone network concentrated on locations where ozone was suspected to be high. - CE-CERT equipped two DAQEM measurement sites with analyzers that specifically measured the ozone precursors NOy, nitric acid, NO2, and peroxyacetyl nitrate (PAN).
 One site was located near primary emissions (JD Smith), and the other was located generally downwind of primary emissions (Joe Neal). - Ozone precursors of VOC were measured by DRI Reno.
 Canisters were exposed at three sites, Jean, Joe Neal, and JD Smith during select periods.
 Timing of the samples was coordinated with general diurnal activities relating to emissions and chemical reactivity.
 The Jean site was intended to characterize rural/upwind conditions where as the two urban sites characterized the smog during likely different ozone chemistry phases.